morpho-org/morpho-optimizers/edge_cases_docs/PROTOCOL.md

 ### Alice liquidates the borrow position of Bob ([`liquidate`](https://github.com/morpho-labs/morpho-contracts/blob/b4b8ddd4fcebf3a4d497a5518d8155514040a3dc/contracts/CreamPositionsManager.sol#L323))

-- Alice repays the position of Bob: Morpho reuses the logic repay function mentioned before
+- Alice repays the position of Bob: Morpho reuses the logic repay function mentioned before.
-- Morpho calculates the amount of colalteral to seize
+- Morpho calculates the amount of collateral to seize.
-- Alice siezes the collateral of Bob: Morpho reuses the logic of the withdraw mentioned before
+- Alice siezes the collateral of Bob: Morpho reuses the logic of the withdraw mentioned before.

 ---

 ### The Morpho Liquidation invariant

-In order to ensure that Morpho does not bring any additional market risk, we have to limit the liquidation of the Morpho Contract itself by Cream liquidators
+In order to ensure that Morpho does not bring any additional market risk, we have to limit the liquidation of the Morpho Contract itself by Cream liquidators.

 Indeed, such liquidation should only happen if every single user of Morpho has already been liquidated.
 Thus we must maintain the following invariant; Morpho's contract is liquidable only if every Morpho's users are all liquidable/liquidated.

 To maintain this invariant, we remark that every single borrow position on Cream of a user should be effectively backed by the corresponding collateral.
 In other words, a collateral of a borrow position on Cream can't be matched.
 This is why:

-- In the \_unmatchBorrowers(), we first use \_unmatchTheSupplier() to ensure that the collateral is put on Cream before borrowing on Cream.
+- In the `_unmatchBorrowers()`, we first use `_unmatchTheSupplier()` to ensure that the collateral is put on Cream before borrowing on Cream.
-- When using moveSuppliersFromCreamToP2P(), we always check if the user is actually borrowing something on Cream.
+- When using `moveSuppliersFromCreamToP2P()`, we always check if the user is actually borrowing something on Cream.
 If yes, we don't move the supply in P2P to ensure that this collateral remains on Cream.
-- When using borrow(), when it come to borrowing on Cream we start by using \_unmatchTheSupplier() to ensure that the collateral is put on Cream.
+- When using `borrow()`, when it come to borrowing on Cream we start by using `_unmatchTheSupplier()` to ensure that the collateral is put on Cream.

 ### Hard-Withdraw